-Other than Saturday afternoon’s 3-1 win, a game the Sabres controlled, allowing Phil Housley to rest Eichel a bit for Sunday’s tilt, the coach has utilized his leading scorer a lot.
+Other than Saturday afternoon’s 3-1 win, a game the Sabres controlled, allowing Phil Housley to rest Eichel a bit for Sunday’s game, the coach has utilized his leading scorer a lot.
 Eichel has skated at least 20 minutes, 57 seconds in the other eight outings since Jan.
 16.

 “He was a force out there when he had the puck,” Housley said following Sunday afternoon’s 2-1 loss to the Winnipeg Jets.
 “I like when he comes down and starts thinking shot instead of passing it.”

 Eichel, 22, scored the Sabres’ lone goal, extending his point streak to five contests.
 Since enduring a season-long five-game point drought from Dec.
 31 to Jan.
 14 – an upper-body injury sidelined him three games in that stretch – Eichel has compiled four goals and 12 points in 10 contests, only going pointless once.

 Having scored 18 goals and 59 points through 52 games, Eichel is on pace for 27 goals and 90 points this season.
 He would be the first Sabre to crack 90 points since Daniel Briere enjoyed a 95-point campaign in 2006-07.

 “(Eichel) is maturing as a leader and as a “go-to guy” every night,” said one NHL scout who has watched Eichel regularly this season.

 While Eichel was on the ice for Blake Wheeler’s winning goal, it’s hard to pin it on him.
 The Jets kept cycling the puck before Sabres defenseman Rasmus Dahlin lost his man in front.